 Instructions

-- Melt the butter in a large 8-cup microwave-safe bowl.
-Add the sugar, corn syrup and sweetened condensed milk and stir until smooth.
-Place in the microwave and cook for six minutes, stirring half way in between.
+- Microwave.
+Melt 1/4 cup butter in a large 8-cup microwave-safe bowl.
+Add 1 cup sugar, 1/2 cup corn syrup and 1/2 cup sweetened condensed milk and stir until smooth.
+Place in the microwave and cook for six minutes, stirring halfway in between.

-- Remove bowl from microwave and stir in vanilla and a pinch of sea salt.
+- Add vanilla, pour in pan.
+Remove bowl from microwave and stir in 1 teaspoon vanilla and a pinch of sea salt.
 Add pecans if desired.
 Pour caramel into prepared pan and allow to set.
 Sprinkle with sea salt if desired.
 You may place in the refrigerator for 20 minutes to cool them quicker.

-- Cut with a plastic knife and then wrap in wax paper to prevent the caramels from sticking.
+- Cut into pieces.
+Cut with a plastic knife and then wrap in wax paper to prevent the caramels from sticking.
 Enjoy! :)

 Notes